Background and Mission Statement | Chapter Bylaws | Officers and Councilors | Chapter Annual Meeting | Social Media

 The society seeks to maintain a dynamic existence and draws upon its Board of Councilors, as well as members, to suggest new and timely topics for each meeting.

-The 2017 Mid-Atlantic Pharmacology Society Annual Meeting will be held on October 26, 2017 at the Temple University Health Science Center.
+The 2018 Mid-Atlantic Pharmacology Society Annual Meeting will be held on September 27, 2018 at the Pennovation Center in Philadelphia, PA.

 MAPS Chapter Past Meetings